-Bananas have many essential minerals and can help clear up dry scalp.
+Bananas have many essential minerals and can help clear up the dry scalp.
 They are anti-microbial, moisturizing and can curb dandruff too.
 Mash a ripe banana and mix with coconut or olive oil to apply on your scalp.
 Allow it to sit for 20 minutes and wash off with a mild shampoo.

 E. Apple Cider Vinegar

 Apple cider vinegar is a great exfoliant meaning it can remove the dead skin cell buildup on your scalp.
 Besides, it is antimicrobial and anti-inflammatory.
-Mix one part vinegar with two parts water and apply on your scalp.
+Mix one part vinegar with two parts water and apply it on your scalp.
 Let it sit for ten minutes and wash with a gentle shampoo.

 Dos & Don’ts To Prevent Dry Scalp

 Glowing skin is possible with enough water intake.
 But did you know how important drinking water is for your scalp?
 Just like the skin on the other parts of your body, your scalp skin needs water to remain hydrated and not get dried out.
 Drink 6-8 glasses of water for optimal hydration.

 Heat styling tools like flat irons, curlers and blow dryers damage your hair roots, shaft and leave the scalp dry.
 If you can't avoid them completely, use a good heat protectant serum.

 Ingredients like sulfates and alcohol in your shampoos can strip off the natural oils from your scalp.
 Avoid shampooing your hair too frequently or switch to a gentler formulation.